 For the FBCA, failure to object to the certificate or its contents constitutes acceptance of the certificate.
-For Entity CAs, no stipulation.

 4.8.6 Publication of the modified certificate by the CA

 As specified in 2.2.1, all CA certificates shall be published in the FBCA or Entity repositories.